Chadwick Boseman's Co-Star Tearfully Says He Misjudged Him

-Chadwick Boseman's Co-Star Clarke Peters Tearfully Says He Misjudged the Late Actor
+Chadwick Boseman's 'Da 5 Bloods' Co-Star Clarke Peters Tearfully Says He Misjudged the Late Actor

-One of Chadwick Boseman's final co-stars regrets his initial impression of the late actor.
-Clarke Peters, who stars alongside Boseman in the upcoming Spike Lee film, Da 5 Bloods, tearfully spoke about misjudging the Black Panther star on the Thailand set of their film.
+One of Chadwick Boseman's co-stars regrets his initial impression of the late actor.
+Clarke Peters, who stars alongside Boseman in the upcoming Spike Lee film, Da 5 Bloods, tearfully spoke about misjudging the Black Panther star on the set of their film in Thailand.

 Peters then got visibly emotional, wiping away tears as he added, "I regret even having those thoughts, because they were really looking out for him."

-Boseman died last month after a private battle with stage four colon cancer.
+Boseman on Aug.
+28 after a private battle with stage four colon cancer.
+He was 43.

 Looking back, Peters is extremely impressed by Boseman's hard work amid his ongoing health struggles.